 Mile 0.13 – Little Momma Rapid: 35.77209, -118.43461 Class II.
 Right after put-in, enjoy this Class II riffle down the right channel of the island.

 Mile 0.53 – Big Daddy Rapid: 35.7674, -118.43185 Class III.
 A straightforward rapid that slowly turns left with a very calm lead-in.
 Enter center or just left of center and enjoy the ride.
 At higher flows, a great wave train forms at the bottom of the rapid.
 The only real concern is running into the right bank.

 Mile 0.83 – Straight Shot: 35.76367, -118.42901 Class II.
 An easy read and run rapid, this section forks right around a small island but can be bypassed and medium and higher flows to the left.
 At low water, be ready for some shallow rock dodging.

 Mile 1.11 – Rivernook Campground: 35.76382, -118.42621 River Left.
-Riverside campground that has a variety of options for both tent camping and RV parking.
-There is also the availability for long term spot rentals.
+Spread out over 40 acres, Rivernook is a riverside campground that has a variety of options for both tent camping and RV parking.
+Click here for a detailed description.